SALib/SALib/docs/user_guide/basics.rst

     param_values = saltelli.sample(problem, 1024)

 Here, :code:`param_values` is a NumPy matrix.
-If we run :code:`param_values.shape`, we see that the matrix is 8000 by 3.
-The Saltelli sampler generated 8000 samples.
+If we run :code:`param_values.shape`, we see that the matrix has shape 8192 by 3.
+The Saltelli sampler generated 8192 samples.
 The Saltelli sampler generates :math:`N*(2D+2)` samples, where in this example N is 1024 (the argument we supplied) and D is 3 (the number of model inputs).

-The keyword argument :code:`calc_second_order=False` will exclude second-order indices, resulting in a smaller sample matrix with :math:`N*(D+2)` rows instead.
+Had we supplied the keyword argument :code:`calc_second_order=False`, second-order indices would have been excluded, resulting in a smaller sample matrix with :math:`N*(D+2)` rows instead.

 Run Model
 ~~~~~~~~~